Dushistov/flapigen-rs/book/src/getting-started.md

 You can find detailed description of code generation in [suitable Cargo book's section](https://doc.rust-lang.org/cargo/reference/build-scripts.html#case-study-code-generation).

-Then you should create file for "foreign" language API description, For example:
+Then you should create file for "foreign" language API description.
+For example:

 ```rust,no_run,noplaypen